Card grading guide

 Sportscard Guaranty Corporation • Scale: 1-10

-Known for vintage card expertise and faster turnaround times.
+Known for vintage card expertise and shorter turnaround times.
 Tuxedo-style holders.

 SGC 10